Old Parliament House Fire Damaged Doors

 To prepare the doors for conservation work, the first step was to safely remove loose glass and then the metal fixtures within the door.
 Taking into account heritage considerations due to their age, solvents were injected into the doors to break the glue bond, softening them to allow for pieces to be mechanically removed.

-This gave access to the stable jarrah core layer beneath, which was then cleaned by removal of old adhesive.
+This gave access to the stable jarrah core layer beneath, which was then cleared of old adhesive.

 Treatment